arield13/nuxt-api/README.md

 1. Build the Docker image:

- docker build -t red-test.
+ docker build -t nuxt-api.

 2. Run the Docker container:

-docker run -d -p 8080:80 red-test
+docker run -d -p 8080:80 nuxt-api

 The application will be available at [http://localhost:8080](http://localhost:8080).